yProv4ML

 metric_keys = pg.get_metrics(data, keyword="TRAINING")

-# Creating mean values dictionary
+# Creating values dictionary

 metric = pg.get_metric(data, metric_keys[0])